KnolleLab/Predicitve-Language-Task-English/README.md

 ## Additional HTML modules/assets

 The experiment entrypoints include `html` in their `@assets` list.
-The `html/` directory contains the HTML components required by the English version of the experiment (i.e., clinical questionnaires and administrative components). `html/` must be present when building the `.jzip` file for JATOS.
+The `html/` directory contains the HTML components required by the **English-language version** of the experiment (i.e., clinical questionnaires and administrative components). `html/` must be present when building the `.jzip` file for JATOS.
 If `html/` does not exist, `jspsych` build/run commands for these module entrypoints fail.
 Additional HTML files can be added to this directory and then used as separate HTML components in JATOS.
 # Data Preprocessing and Analysis
 ## Participant CSV export